palaster/rust_radio/README.md

 # rust_radio
-A minimalist rust based Internet Radio Player using GTK+, Reqwest, and Rodio
+A minimalist rust based Internet Radio Player using eframe, Reqwest, and Rodio